-The Department of Drama offers undergraduate and graduate degree programs that provide for the development of imaginative, disciplined expression in the theater, and for students' intellectual growth and cultural enrichment.
-In its degree programs, the department provides prospective teachers, actors, directors, designers, playwrights and scholars with practical skills and sound knowledge of the history of the theater.
+The Department of Drama offers an undergraduate degree that provides for the development of imaginative, disciplined expression in the theatre, and for students' intellectual growth and cultural enrichment.

-The theatrical art, in addressing our imaginations, intellects, emotions, faith and moral being with compelling immediacy, synthesizes a liberal arts education.
+Our B.A. program incorporates academic rigor with top-notch theatrical productions, giving you both excellent training in the theatrical field and a scholarly foundation in the liberal arts.
+Our liberal arts approach is what differentiates us from specialized conservatory training.
 The faculty is committed to providing both challenging theatrical productions and a challenging academic program in the belief that each enriches the other.

 Opportunities for performance and technical work accompany the season productions and numerous laboratory productions every year.
 Drama majors must earn crew credits by working on department productions.

 We encourage double majoring or minoring in drama because theatre supports all fields.

 Download our brochure: Why Be a Drama Major

 - Explore ALL areas of theatre and become a fully informed professional:

 Acting, Design, Production, Directing, Playwriting, and Literary Analysis